 This is a wooden one-story logging railway engine shed in the Historical Village of Hokkaido.
 The trains enter and leave from the double-opening wooden doors at the front.
 The doors can be fixed open using a fitting attached to a pole.
 The double-sliding batten glass windows installed at the top and bottom of the side windows provide light for maintenance staff to inspect and repair the underfloor vehicle apparatus.
-The smoke produced during engine inspection can be discharged from the ventilated windows of the monitor roof.
+The smoke produced during engine inspection can be discharged from the musomado (ventilated windows) of the roof monitor.

 Historical Village of Hokkaido – Logging Railway Engine Shed